periface/tutorial-capacitacion/src/pages/carpetas-comprimidas.md

 ---
 layout: ../layouts/Layout-post.astro

-title: Introducción
+title: Carpetas comprimidas
-description: Bienvenido al proceso de entrega y recepción
+description: ¿Como o donde guardar las carpetas comprimidas?
 ---

-# **Introducción**
+# **Carpetas comprimidas**

 Hi!
 I'm your first Markdown file in **StackEdit**.
 If you want to learn about StackEdit, you can read me.
 If you want to play with Markdown, you can edit me.